Cauayan, Isabela: Cityhood

 On February 28, 2001, Republic Act 9017 was signed by then President Gloria Macapagal Arroyo, converting Cauayan into a component city.
 It was ratified on March 30 of that year, after the voters voted in favor of cityhood.

 Redistricting

 As of 2019, Cauayan is the only settlement in Isabela (and the second in the country after San Isidro, Bohol) to be covered by one district surrounded by another.
 In this case, Cauayan is part of the 6th district while being surrounded by towns in the 2nd (Reina Mercedes, Naguilian, Benito Soliven and San Mariano), 3rd (Angadanan, Alicia, San Mateo and Cabatuan) and 5th (Luna) districts.

 Geography

 Cauayan is centrally located in the province and in the entire stretch out of Cagayan Valley.
-It is about 375 kilometers northeast Manila; 34.5 kilometers south of Ilagan, the capital city of Isabela; about 48 kilometers north Santiago City; and roughly 117 kilometers away from Tuguegarao City in Cagayan Province.
+It is situated 33.98 km from the provincial capital Ilagan, and 404.50 km from the country's capital city of Manila.

 Barangays

 Cauayan is politically subdivided into 65 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.

-There are 10 barangays that are considered urban (highlighted in bold).
+There are 14 barangays that are considered urban (highlighted in bold).